michaelkourlas/voipms-sms-client/HELP.md

     * set an API password (which is **distinct** from your account password); and
     * set the list of approved IP addresses to "0.0.0.0".

-The *VoIP.ms account email address* field should be set to the email you use to sign into the VoIP.ms portal (**not** your SIP username), while the *VoIP.ms account password* field should be set to the API password which you set above.
+When signing in, you must the email you use to sign into the VoIP.ms portal (**not** your SIP username) and the API password which you set above.

 ## Phone Numbers